-For our centenary we're working with award-winning garden designer Sarah Eberle to create a garden for Chelsea Flower Show in 2019.
+For our centenary we worked with award-winning garden designer Sarah Eberle to create a garden for RHS Chelsea Flower Show in 2019.

-While marking the past 100 years of forestry this garden looks ahead to the big challenges facing the health of our forests in the future.
-The garden will suggest potential solutions to protect the nation’s forests against a changing climate, including the increasing threats of pests and diseases.
+The Resilience Garden looked ahead to the big challenges facing our forests in the future, while marking the past 100 years of forestry.
+The design suggested potential solutions to protect the nation’s woods and forests against a changing climate, including the increasing threats of pests and diseases.

-Sarah Eberle's design is inspired by the revolutionary Victorian gardener William Robinson who introduced the notion of the ‘wild garden’ through his experimental planting and gave 1,000 acres of woodlands to the Forestry Commission as part of the Gravetye Estate in Sussex.
+The Resilience Garden design was inspired by the revolutionary Victorian gardener William Robinson who introduced the notion of the ‘wild garden’ through his experimental planting and gave 1,000 acres of woodlands to the Forestry Commission as part of the Gravetye Estate in Sussex.

-Set in the British countryside the garden will feature thousands of species, including trees and plants.
-Several habitats will mimic the existing and projected effects of climate change, including warmer, drier summers and wetter winters.
+Set in the British countryside the garden featured over 140 species, including trees and plants.
+Several habitats mimicked the existing and projected effects of climate change, including warmer, drier summers and wetter winters.

-A farmyard grain silo will appear at the centre of the garden, styled as the workshop of the designer to experiment and research suitable trees and plants for the future.
+A farmyard grain silo appeared at the centre of the garden, styled as the workshop of the designer to experiment and research suitable trees and plants for the future.

 The Resilience Garden was initiated by the William Robinson Gravetye Charity, with generous support from the following organisations: